 "Christian universalism would insist that Christ's atonement did atone for everyone's sins"

-Now, this is a very loving concept that seems to want to spare anyone from the pain promised in the Bible.
+Now, this UU idea is a very loving concept that seems to want to spare anyone from the pain promised in the Bible.
 There is only one problem visible right off the bat - it ignores the clear statements of the Bible.
-Think about verses like 1 Cor 6:9
+Think about verses like 1 Corinthians 6:9

 , Matthew 7:21

 .
 We can twist the meaning to fit a particular view, but anyone with a lick of sense will see the meaning in these verses.
 Some who ignore God and His instructions will not be saved.
 They will be in Hell, otherwise referred to as Gehenna, or the Lake of Fire.
 These do not all mean the same thing when used in the Bible, but the end result is the same.
-Eternal punishment, however you define it.
+Eternal punishment, however you define it - but only as God administers it.

 But, if you believe that...

-Some questions for this body of believers (Universalists) who think there will be no judgment - or at least there will be no negative consequences to that judgment; 1) in your membership, there are Christians and Jews, and probably some who do not believe in God at all, so do you believe in any part of the Bible?
+Some questions for this body of believers (Universalists) who think there will be no judgment - or at least there will be no negative consequences to that judgment; 1) in your membership, there are Christians and Jews, and definitely some who do not believe in God at all.
+So do you believe in any part of the Bible?
 2) If it is the case that everyone will be saved, what is the point of any of the warnings in the Bible?
+3) If you do not believe that the Bible means what it says, how do you even believe in God or the atonement of Christ?

 Think about what it means, by the Universalism standards, that Jesus is lying to us when He gives the warnings about Hell and the Lake of Fire.
 If Jesus is lying, then He will save whomever He wants, and "to Hell" with the rest of us.
 No, wait, that can't be right, since you think that no one goes to Hell.
-If Jesus is lying, then there is no "Heaven" where everyone is to be sent.
+If Jesus is lying, then there is no "Paradise" where everyone is supposed to be sent.
 In fact, let's go all the way; if there is no Jesus (as in the One described in the Word), then there is no God as the Bible describes Him.
+But, wait, if He doesn't exist, how can He save everyone?

 There is a reason for Hell and/or the Lake of Fire

 Another thought for you, why is there even a Hell if there is no use for it?
 And the big one, why should we care how we, or anyone else for that matter, act in this life if everyone is saved?
 What is the point of this relatively short earthly life if it makes no difference as to what happens when we die?
 By this logic, anyone can do anything and still expect salvation.
-And, by that logic, what will Heaven be like?
+And, by that logic, what will "Heaven" be like?
 Will there be any rules?
+Will there even be a need for "Heaven"?
+Why should we even write this page, since there may not even be a Hell?

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.